Scalable Anytime Algorithms for Learning Fragments of Linear Temporal Logic: Introduction

 \section{Introduction}

-Linear Temporal Logic ($\LTL$) is a prominent logic for specifying temporal properties~\cite{Pnueli77} over infinite traces, and recently introduced over finite traces~\cite{Vardi13}.
-In this paper, we consider finite traces but, in a small abuse of notations, call this logic $\LTL$ as well.
+Linear Temporal Logic ($\LTLf$) is a prominent logic for specifying temporal properties~\cite{Pnueli77}.
 It has become a de facto standard in many fields such as model checking, program analysis, and motion planning for robotics.
-Over the past five to ten years learning temporal logics (of which $\LTL$ is the core) has become an active research area and identified as an important goal in artificial intelligence: it formalises the difficult task of building explainable models from data.
-Indeed, as we will see in the examples below and as argued in the literature, e.g., by \cite{Camacho_McIlraith_2019} and \cite{RoyFismanNeider20}, $\LTL$ formulas are typically easy to interpret by human users and therefore useful as explanations.
-The variable free syntax of $\LTL$ and its natural inductive semantics make $\LTL$ a natural target for building classifiers separating positive from negative traces.
+Linear Temporal Logic has been studied over finite traces~\cite{Vardi13} and called $\LTLf$.
+Over the past five to ten years learning temporal logics (of which $\LTLf$ is the core) has become an active research area and identified as an important goal in artificial intelligence: it formalises the difficult task of building explainable models from data.
+Indeed, as we will see in the examples below and as argued in the literature~\cite{CamachoMcIlraith2019,RoyFismanNeider20,Raha23}, $\LTLf$ formulas are typically easy to interpret by human users and therefore useful as explanations.
+The variable free syntax of $\LTLf$ and its natural inductive semantics make $\LTLf$ a natural target for building classifiers separating positive from negative traces.

-The fundamental problem we study here, established in~\cite{Rozier16}, is to build an explainable model in the form of an $\LTL$ formula from a set of positive and negative traces.
-More formally (we refer to the next section for formal definitions), given a set $u_1,\dots,u_n$ of positive traces and a set $v_1,\dots,v_n$ of negative traces, the goal is to construct a formula $\varphi$ of $\LTL$ which satisfies all $u_i$'s and none of the $v_i$'s.
+The fundamental problem we study here is to build an explainable model in the form of an $\LTLf$ formula from a set of positive and negative traces.
+More formally (we refer to the next section for formal definitions), given a set $u_1,\dots,u_n$ of positive traces and a set $v_1,\dots,v_m$ of negative traces, the goal is to construct a formula $\varphi$ of $\LTLf$ which satisfies all $u_i$'s and none of the $v_i$'s.
 In that case, we say that $\varphi$ is a separating formula or---using machine learning terminology---a classifier.

 To make things concrete let us introduce our running example, a classic motion planning problem in robotics and inspired by \cite{GroverBTK21}.
 A robot collects wastebin contents in an office-like environment and empties them in a trash container.
 Let us assume that there is an office $\textrm{o}$, a hallway $\textrm{h}$, a container $\textrm{c}$ and a wet area $\textrm{w}$.
 The following are possible traces obtained in experimentation with the robot (for instance, through simulation):